 Although it seems like I’ve been writing for a living my entire adult life, I worked in an entirely different field throughout my entire 20s.
 Actually, my writing career is one that started with fairly humble beginnings, and quite by accident.

 Eventually, I tired of the mortuary industry in general.
-I knew that I wanted something better for my life, including a career that allowed for more freedom and autonomy.
+I knew that I wanted something better for my life, including a career that allowed for more freedom and autonomy, so I started searching for some real work-from-home jobs.
 Once my husband and I reached this realization, we started brainstorming ways to break out of the industry without walking away from our sizable paychecks.
 Shortly after that, Club Thrifty was born.

 How I Started Working as a Freelance Writer

 I’ve always been a writer, but I haven’t always put my skills to use in a professional capacity – unless you count writing thousands of obituaries as “writing,” which I don’t.
 Even though I have written countless short stories, papers, and poems, I didn’t start writing for money until 2012.

 Sometime after we started Club Thrifty, I was asked to start writing for several personal finance websites, including Get Rich Slowly.
 And after that, I scored several jobs writing jobs in my niche – higher education.
 Since I had a full-time job, I was forced to work on all of my projects at night when I got home from work or on weekends.
 And if I was really in a scheduling bind, I would set the alarm for 5:00 a.m. and write before work.
 Now, that really sucked.

 But my hard work paid off.
 After a year of writing on the side, I was able to walk away from my full-time job without taking a pay cut.
 Because I had an established client base, I was easily earning my old salary, plus a little more.

 Now, I’ve actually written a course to teach you how to get started as well.
 It’s called Earn More Writing.
 More on that in a minute.